 \section{Results}

-We first look into Bell-identical states that can exhibit genuine network non-locality in the triangle network scenario, specifically $X$ mixed states that span between maximally mixed states and certified cases of entangled Bell states.
-We present our results by first exploring the case of pure states and benchmarking their best measurement setting for maximal genuine network nonlocality expression, followed by expanding towards mixed states.
+We focus on Bell-like states that can exhibit genuine network nonlocality in the triangle network scenario.
+Specifically, we look at a class of mixed states that span between the maximally mixed state and certified cases of entangled Bell states.
+But before looking at mixed states, we first present our results by exploring the case of pure states and benchmarking the best measurement setting for maximal genuine network nonlocality expression.

-Second, we study the noise robustness of the correlations with respect to Werner noise and we find a new limit to Werner noise robustness establishing their close vicinity to the local boundary, further benchmarking our frameworks utility.
-We also explore the triangle network scenario with sources subject to dissimilar Werner noise values.
-Third, we check the robustness of genuine network nonlocality to shared randomness with all sources and partial shared randomness with any two sources.
-Finally, we study distributions with dissimilar levels of entanglement, to identify whether all sources require entanglement in order to express genuine network nonlocality.
-Furthermore, we also clarify the limits of the model.
+We also study the noise robustness of the correlations with respect to Werner noise, and we find a new limit to Werner noise robustness, establishing their close vicinity to the local boundary, further benchmarking the utility of our framework.
+We further explore the triangle network scenario with sources subject to dissimilar Werner noise values.
+We then study distributions with dissimilar levels of entanglement to identify whether all sources require entanglement in order to express genuine network nonlocality.
+Finally, we check the robustness of genuine network nonlocality to shared randomness with all sources and partial shared randomness with any two sources.